The Best Rotating Car Seats of 2026

 What Is a Rotating Car Seat?

-Rotating car seats, also called swivel car seats, are convertible car seats that spin on the base from rear-facing to forward-facing with the touch of a button.
+Rotating car seats, also called swivel car seats, are car seats that spin on the base.
+Infant car seats rotate 180 degrees, while convertible rotating seats rotate either 180 or a full 360 degrees.

-A rotating car seat has many of the same features you’d find in a traditional convertible seat, such as the ability to rear- or forward-face, a five-point harness, variable recline positions, a LATCH system and more, with the addition of a swiveling seat.
+A rotating car seat has many of the same features you’d find in a traditional convertible seat, such as a five-point harness, variable recline positions, a LATCH system and, for convertibles, the ability to rear- or forward-face, with the addition of a swiveling seat.

 When to buy a rotating car seat

-Assuming your baby meets the rotating car seat’s weight minimum (which most full-term infants and even some preemies will), it’s possible to use a convertible car seat from day one.
+If you're considering a convertible option, you can also use one from day one.
 However, convertible seats aren’t as portable or as light as infant car seats, and they can’t be used with a stroller.
 Most also don't fit newborns and smaller babies well.
 Most parents choose to start with an infant car seat and switch to a convertible car seat once their little one has reached the infant car seat’s height or weight maximum, usually around one year of age.

 Rotating Car Seat Pros and Cons